What airports are convenient to Gainesville?

 What will the 2-day Orientation/Interview process include?

 Orientation begins mid-afternoon on the first day with faculty introductions and an information session that includes the history of the School and a presentation about financial aid for potential students.
 The group processing experience also occurs during the first afternoon.
 This is followed by a one hour session with current students who present each course and clinical rotation in our curriculum.
 A virtual tour of the Health Science Center will take applicants through the common areas that a UF PA student might see on any given day on campus.
-After the virtual tour, applicants are invited to an informal (Dutch treat) dinner with UF PA students.
+There will also be a physical tour of the Harrell Medical Education Building.
+After the tour, applicants are invited to an informal (Dutch treat) dinner with UF PA students.
 Applicants find this a highlight in the 2-day process, and are encouraged to ask any questions they may have pertaining to UF’s PA School.
 Faculty are not present at this activity.
 Guests accompanying the applicants are encouraged to attend the dinner as well.

 Applicant interviews are conducted one-on-one with three PA faculty members.
 Each interview typically lasts 15-20 minutes.